How is a diagnosis made?

 Some people with MSA are given a more specific diagnosis of MSA-C or MSA-P. These terms are sometimes given depending on the early presenting symptoms.

-If the person has early symptoms indicating cerebellar atrophy (shrinkage) they may be diagnosed as having MSA-C, these symptoms include balance difficulties, slurred speech and lack of coordination.
+If the person has early symptoms indicating cerebellar atrophy (shrinkage) they may be diagnosed as having MSA-C. These symptoms include balance difficulties, slurred speech and lack of coordination.

 Working with your health professionals